Join us for an adventure in flavor!

 • With Eggs: Whether it’s a soft-boiled egg, poached, or scrambled, adding eggs makes it a wholesome breakfast option.

-• Fresh Salad: Serve alongside a fresh salad made of tomatoes, cucumbers, and mint leaves to lighten up the meal.
+• Fresh Salad: Serve alongside a fresh salad made of tomatoes, cucumbers, and mint leaves.

 • Charcuterie Board: Serve Ful as part of Mediterranean style board along with Hummus, Tzatazki, Falafel, and Baba Ganoush with plenty of pita or any Middle Eastern style bread.